IT suppliers don’t need to sign an NDA. Here’s why.

 In addition, the team that will work on the project must be informed and briefed about the NDA and be willing to comply with it 100%.

-Programmer A works for a client with whom an NDA was signed.
+Developer A works for a client with whom an NDA was signed.

 Often, but not always, it doesn’t matter whether you have an NDA or not.